citelao/cse452-computer-graphics/README.md

 Program may be built using the `.vcxproj`.

+## Sceneview

+Added "raw" and "cow"

+"raw" followed by a filename will load a .raw file.

 ## Intersections

 Added abstract `RayShape` and concrete Ray shapes for all required primitives.